Simplescraper

 import { writeFile, readFile } from 'node:fs/promises'

-/* One jar holds every cookie the server sets, keyed by domain and path. */
+/* one jar holds every cookie the server sets, keyed by domain and path. */

 const jar = new CookieJar()

-/* Wrap fetch so each call sends the jar's Cookie header for this URL,
+/* wrap fetch so each call sends the jar's Cookie header for this URL,

 then stores any Set-Cookie the response returns back into the jar. */